 Annie and Charles both disappear again, with Charles reappearing in 1947 when he dies on 23 August.
 The certificate gives his address as 560 West 54th Street (now underneath Mercedes House close to DeWitt Clinton Park at the western end of West 54th Street), and his parents as Daniel Holborow and Helen Bell (strangely there are a number of Holborows in New York connected to a Bell family, but none of them born near 1880 or with a father called Daniel!).

-Whilst a number of these Holborows are incomplete in that I don’t have them in every record possible, I am fairly certain that Daniel’s line stops at this generation as none of his daughters had children either, which makes this post a bit difficult to wrap up.
-Normally I’m quite keen to stress that so-and-so line continues to this day, or stayed in X location.
+Whilst a number of these Holborows are incomplete in that I don’t have them in every record possible, I am certain that Daniel’s line only continues via Louisa’s children with Mr Campbell which makes this post a bit difficult to wrap up Normally I’m quite keen to stress that so-and-so line continues to this day, or stayed in X location.
 Daniel ended his life in the workhouse, and I’m fairly sure his wife did too.
 One daughter died in the same asylum his wife was in for some years and 3 others died far from home.
 I’m not sure its right or fair to feel sorry for or pity past family members as we are doing so now from a place far removed from such lifestyles as they lived – and operate with a vastly different set of options nowadays.
 But saying that, it isn’t a hugely happy story.
 And it disappoints me to have to leave them on such a note.

 O, Canada, we stand on guard for thee